Linear codes and incidence structures of bent functions and their generalizations: Further applications of the extended Assmus-Mattson theorem

 \begin{result} Let $f$ be a Boolean function on $\F_2^n$.
 The following statements are equivalent. \begin{enumerate} \item The function $f$ is bent. \item \cite[Chapter 3]{lander_1983} The translation design $\dev(\support{f})$ is a $2$-$(2^{n},2^{n-1}\pm 2^{n/2-1},2^{n-2} \pm 2^{n/2-1})$ design with $+$ if $f(\mathbf{0})=1$ and $-$ otherwise. \item \cite[Chapter 9]{Bending1993} The addition design $\D(f)$ is equal to $(\mathcal{P}(\mathcal{C}_f),\mathcal{B}_{2^{n-1}+2^{n/2-1}}(\mathcal{C}_f))$ if $f(\mathbf{0})=1$, otherwise it is equal to $(\mathcal{P}(\mathcal{C}_f),\mathcal{B}_{2^{n-1}-2^{n/2-1}}(\mathcal{C}_f))$.
 In turn, $\D(f)$ is a $2$-$(2^{n},2^{n-1}\pm 2^{n/2-1},2^{n-2} \pm 2^{n/2-1})$ design, respectively. \end{enumerate} \end{result}

-Further we will use Result~\ref{result: Designs from nice automorphism groups} and the connections between translation and addition designs, in order to show that all quadratic Boolean bent functions support 2-designs due to the 2-transitivity of the automorphism group.
+In the following, we use Result~\ref{result: Designs from nice automorphism groups} and connections between translation and addition designs, in order to characterize quadratic Boolean bent functions in terms of the 2-transitivity of the automorphism group.